cspr-rad/kairos-spec/src/spec.typ

 - GET /accounts/:accountID returns a single user's L2 account balance
 - GET /accounts returns the current Validium state, i.e. all L2 account balances
-- POST /transfer takes in a L2 Tx in CBOR format, and returns a TxID
+- POST /transfer takes in an L2 transaction in CBOR format, and returns a TxID
   // TODO: Determine whether we indeed want to use CBOR here.
 - GET /transfer/:TxID shows the status of a given transaction: Cancelled, ZKP in progress, ZKR in progress, or "posted in L1 block with blockhash X"
 - GET /deposit takes in a JSON request for an L1 deposit and calculates the new Merkle root as well as generating a ZKP for it
 - GET /withdrawal takes in a JSON request for an L1 withdrawal and calculates the new Merkle root as well as generating a ZKP for it
+// TODO: Should these last two be POST requests?
+They don't change anything in the server's state, but the request itself also carries data.

 === Data redundancy

 How do we accomplish an appropriate amount of redundance in the data storage, given that losing the Validium state without being able to reconstruct would lead to a loss of all Validium funds?

+TODO:
+- How many servers do we need?
+- Some recovery system must be built, such that if the first server goes down, another server can take over
+- How to get the servers synced up again after one comes back from downtime?

-TODO: Do we want to build in a failsafe, in case the data does get lost?
+// TODO: Do we want to build in a failsafe, in case the data does get lost?
 What would this look like, and how do we prevent the failsafe from being more dangerous than the thing it's preventing?

 === Load balance for ZK proving

-Within the PoC, the ZKPs themselves will be sufficiently quick to generate that it makes sense to keep all computation on one performant machine.
-We predict most of the computation will lie in the ZKR itself (not the individual ZKPs).
-In addition, we can limit the number of transactions we accept during a single loop of the system, in order to provide a feasible PoC.
-After going into production, load balancing can be added for the ZKPs and ZKR in order to increase transaction throughput to keep up with demand.
+Within the PoC, the ZKPs themselves will be sufficiently quick to generate that there is litlte opportunity for speedup through parallelization.
+When exploring the ZKR, we should look into parallelization opportunities.

+Note that we can limit the number of transactions we accept during a single loop of the system in order to provide a feasible PoC.
+After going into production, we can optimize the server(s)' performance to keep up with demand.

-=== What happens when you post an L2 Tx?
+=== What happens when you post an L2 transaction?

-- Check if the Tx is posted within the right time window.
-The L2 server turns on for 10s, then off for 10s to process transactions, create a ZKR and post it to L1, and then opens up again for new L2 Txs.
-If the time window is not correct, return a clear error to the API caller.
+- Check if the transaction is posted within the server's phase 1, see @phases.
+If not, return a clear error to the API caller.
 - Create a TxID and return this to the API caller
-- Post the Tx and TxID to the dB
+- Post the transaction and TxID to the dB
-- Verify the Tx.
-If this fails, put the Tx status to Cancelled.
+- Verify the transaction.
+If this fails, put the transaction status to Cancelled.
   - Signature
-  - Token ID and amount are legitimate, given the current Validium's state
+  - TokenID and amount are legitimate, given the current Validium's state
-  - The Tx is independent of the current queue of transactions, i.e. the sender and recipient aren't included yet
+  - The transaction is independent of the current queue of transactions, i.e. the sender and recipient aren't included yet
 - Generate a ZKP
-- Once the 10s time window has passed, roll up all ZKPs and post the ZKR to the L1 smart contract
+- Once the server reaches phase 2, generate the ZKR and post it to the L1 smart contract
-- Put the status of all Txs included in this ZKR to Success
+- Put the status of all transactions included in this ZKR to Success once the L1 transaction is accepted

 Notes:
 - Anytime the L2 server posts something to its database, this information is sent to the backup servers.
-- The web UI can create a web hook to be netified by a casper-node when the smart contract is updated through the Transfer endpoint, i.e. when the L2 Tx it posted might be included.
-At that point it can contact the L2 to verify the Tx's success.
+- The web UI can create a web hook to be notified by a casper-node when the smart contract is updated through the Transfer endpoint, i.e. when the L2 transaction it posted might be included.
+At that point it can contact the L2 to verify the transaction's success.

 == Smart contract

 The smart contract stores the following data:
 - Current Merkle root, representing the Validium's state
 - The last Merkle root posted by the L2 (i.e. deposits).
 This is needed for the L2 rollup to work.
+- Its own account balance, which amounts to the total sum of all the Validium account balances

 The smart contract offers the following API and verifications:
 - POST deposit: sender's public key, token ID, token amount, new Merkle root, ZKP verifying the Merkle root, sender's signature